Dual diagnosis: Prevalence

 Comorbidity of addictive disorders and other psychiatric disorders, i.e., dual disorders, is very common and a large body of literature has accumulated demonstrating that mental disorders are strongly associated with substance use disorders.
+Adolescents and young adults are particularly at risk for dual diagnosis, as early substance use can interfere with brain development and exacerbate emerging mental health conditions.
 The 2011 USA National Survey on Drug Use and Health found that 17.5% of adults with a mental illness had a co-occurring substance use disorder; this works out to 7.98 million people.
 Estimates of co-occurring disorders in Canada are even higher, with an estimated 40-60% of adults with a severe and persistent mental illness experiencing a substance use disorder in their lifetime.

 A study by Kessler et al. in the United States attempting to assess the prevalence of dual diagnosis found that 47% of clients with schizophrenia had a substance misuse disorder at some time in their life, and the chances of developing a substance misuse disorder was significantly higher among patients with a psychotic illness than in those without a psychotic illness.

 Another study looked at the extent of substance misuse in a group of 187 chronically mentally ill patients living in the community.
 According to the clinician's ratings, around a third of the sample used alcohol, street drugs, or both during the six months before evaluation.

 Further UK studies have shown slightly more moderate rates of substance misuse among mentally ill individuals.
 One study found that individuals with schizophrenia showed just a 7% prevalence of problematic drug use in the year prior to being interviewed and 21% reported problematic use some time before that.

 Wright and colleagues identified individuals with psychotic illnesses who had been in contact with services in the London borough of Croydon over the previous 6 months.
 Cases of alcohol or substance misuse and dependence were identified through standardized interviews with clients and keyworkers.
 Results showed that prevalence rates of dual diagnosis were 33% for the use of any substance, 20% for alcohol misuse only and 5% for drug misuse only.
 A lifetime history of any illicit drug use was observed in 35% of the sample.

 Diagnosis

 Substance use disorders can be confused with other psychiatric disorders.
 There are diagnoses for substance-induced mood disorders and substance-induced anxiety disorders and thus such overlap can be complicated.
-For this reason, the DSM-IV advises that diagnoses of primary psychiatric disorders not be made in the absence of sobriety (of duration sufficient to allow for any substance-induced post-acute-withdrawal symptoms to dissipate) up to 1 year.
+For this reason, the DSM-IV advises that diagnoses of primary psychiatric disorders not be made in the absence of sobriety (of a duration sufficient to allow for any substance-induced post-acute-withdrawal symptoms to dissipate) up to 1 year.